omegaphoenix/face_auth/camera_server/README.md

    vcgencmd get_camera
    ```

+4. **Frame Capture Failures**: If you see "Failed to get frame from camera" warnings:
+   - The camera may need time to stabilize after startup
+   - Try increasing the buffer count in config.env: `LIBCAMERA_BUFFER_COUNT=8`
+   - Reduce frame rate: `LIBCAMERA_FRAME_RATE=15`
+   - Check if another application is using the camera

 ### OpenCV Issues
 1. **Camera Not Found**: Try different device numbers (0, 1, 2, etc.)
 2. **Permission Issues**: Make sure your user has access to video devices